szyth/quran-ebooks/README.md

 ## Create eBOOKs

-This is a 3 step process.
+This is a 3 step process:
-- Login to `quran.com` API
+1. Login to `quran.com` API
-- Create HTMLs of Translations or Tafsir.
-This fetches all Surah content as JSON from `quran.com`.
+2. Create HTMLs of Translations or Tafsir.
+This fetches all Surah content as JSON from `quran.com` which is then converted into HTML.
 Includes core logic of this tool.
-- Convert these HTMLs into EPUB or PDF.
+3. Convert these HTMLs into PDF or EPUB.
-  - PDF is recommned for most users, as EPUB will require an `KoReader` installation in eReaders.
+    1. PDF is recommended for most users, as EPUB will require an additional installation of `KoReader` app in eReaders to properly render fonts.
+Default eReader don't support these fonts.

 ### 1. Login
-- Create `.env` using your API creds
+- Create `.env` using your API credentials (get API access from here https://api-docs.quran.foundation/request-access)
     - refer `sampleenv` for format
-    - enter your client ID and client Secret, leave the access token empty.
+    - enter your client ID and client Secret, leave the access token field empty.
-    - You can request API access from here https://api-docs.quran.foundation/request-access

 ```bash
 cargo run -- --login
 ```
-- This will give you the Access Token, now store it in `.env`
+- This will give you the Access Token, now store it in `.env` under the access token field.

 ### 2. Generate HTMLs for Translation or Tafsir